joey-qytyku/OS-90-i386/docs/dosvm.md

 IRET is a termination code for an ISR and a regular 16-bit V86 program.
 This is because normal software has no reason to use IRET, and it is impossible to tell when an ISR is trying to exit except by detecting the IRET.

 The stack is not modified by virtual IRET and INT because it does not need to be and these instructions have special significance to only the monitor.
 This means that the monitor is incompatible with an ISR that uses the saved values.
 There is probably no reason for this anyway.

+## Far Calls

+Some DOS APIs use far calls.
+One way to implement this is by setting making a page within the BIOS ROM as unmapped.
+The page fault handler checks to make sure the code segment matches the base segment, which cannot be 0xF000 due to conflict with BIOS interrupts.
+The problem is how the page will be trapped.
+We could make the page ring zero, but that would conflict with V86 if the BIOS has an ISR there.
+We could also unmap the page (mark as not available), but that would give the same problem and would require modifying the page table, which violates abstraction.

+Another way is to utilize a real mode stub that somehow signals the virtual monitor.

 ## The Local Interrupt Problem